alexcu2718/fdf/README.md

 ### Key Optimisations

 -**Getdents: Optimised the Linux-specific directory reading by significantly reducing the number of getdents system calls.
 This approach enables single-pass reads for small directories and reduces getdents invocations by roughly 50% in testing.
-See the skip code [at this link](https://github.com/alexcu2718/fdf/blob/3fc7c2c13ec62e9004409e21dcd7c5ce0a31b438/src/iter.rs#L515)
+See the skip code(or follow link) [in src/iter.rs](./src/iter.rs#245)

 - **find_char_in_word**: Locates the first occurrence of a byte in a 64-bit word using SWAR (SIMD within a register), implemented as a const function